 Future Changes to SAT Requirements

 The SAT requirements listed above are only valid for students graduating high school through 2020.
 Florida legislature recently passed a bill that will raise the SAT minimums for students graduating in 2021 and beyond.
-It's estimated that the SAT minimum for FAS will be raised from 1290 to 1330 and FMS from 1170 to 1200.
-(The homeschooled FMS SAT requirement will likely be raised as well, but the exact amount hasn't been determined yet.)

 Here are some alternative options for those who like to venture off the beaten path.